Top 5 unique things to do in Paris – the most unusual attractions you will EVER find!

 In 2004, Parisian police carried out a training exercise in a previously uncharted part of the Catacombs, beneath the Palais de Chaillot.

-When entering the catacombs through a drain, the officers came across a sign that read “Building site, no access,” and further in, a camera recording images of those who passed.
+When entering the catacombs through a drain, the officers came across a sign that read “Building site, no access,” and further in, camera recording images of those who passed.
 As they approached the camera, a recording of barking dogs was triggered.

 The officers descended deeper into the tunnels and discovered a 500-square-meter cavern with a fully equipped cinema.